 While this clearly creates some challenges for Bible translation, those challenge are seldom very large.
 As a simple test, try reading the English text in the following line:

->

-> With very little difficulty you can probably tell where the spaces should be and what kind of punctuation belongs at the end.
+With very little difficulty you can probably tell where the spaces should be and what kind of punctuation belongs at the end.
 You can tell this because you are a native speaker of the language in which the text is written, so you can easily recognize the words as well as the implication of the word order.
 Native speakers of Ancient Greek, in the same way, could recognize where one word ended and another began even though the spaces were not written.
-They could also distinguish a question form a direct statement without the need of punctuation.
+They could also distinguish a question from a direct statement without the need of punctuation.

->

-> Here’s the real problem: You and I are NOT native speakers of Ancient Greek.
+Here’s the real problem: You and I are NOT native speakers of Ancient Greek.

 While I read Ancient Greek quite well, I did not grow up speaking it.
 All modern scholars, including those who grew up speaking Modern Greek, are in this same situation.